James Stuart, 1st Viscount Stuart of Findhorn

 James Gray Stuart, 1st Viscount Stuart of Findhorn, CH, MVO, MC1, PC (9 February 1897 – 20 February 1971) was a British Unionist politician.
 He was joint-Parliamentary Secretary to the Treasury in Winston Churchill's war-time coalition government and later served as Secretary of State for Scotland under Churchill and then Sir Anthony Eden from 1951 to 1957.
 In 1959 he was elevated to the peerage as Viscount Stuart of Findhorn.

-Background
+Early life

 Born in Edinburgh, Stuart was the third and youngest son of Morton Stuart, 17th Earl of Moray, and Edith Douglas Palmer, daughter of Rear-Admiral George Palmer.
+He was educated at Eton College and was set to attend the University of Cambridge, but the plans were interrupted by the outbreak of World War I.

-Military service
+Career

-Stuart was commissioned from the Officers Training Corps into the Royal Scots (Special Reserve) as a 2nd Lieutenant (his probation completed in Jan 1915) and served in the First World War, reaching the rank of Captain.
+Stuart was commissioned from the Officers' Training Corps into the Special Reserve as a probationary Second lieutenant in the 3rd (Reserve) Battalion, Royal Scots (his probation completed in Jan 1915) and served in the war, reaching the rank of Captain.
 He was awarded the Military Cross and Bar in 1917.

-He was appointed Equerry to HRH Prince Albert in June 1920, and was appointed a Member (4th Class) of the Royal Victorian Order in the 1922 New Year Honours, with the award dated 3 Dec 1921.
+He was appointed Equerry to HRH Prince Albert in June 1920, and was appointed a Member (4th Class) of the Royal Victorian Order in the 1922 New Year Honours, with the award dated 3 December 1921.